danielhrisca/asammdf/documentation/intro.rst

       but no further steps are taken to sanitize the measurement
     * full support for remaining mdf 4 channel arrays types
     * xml schema for MDBLOCK: most metadata stored in the comment blocks will not be available
-    * full handling of event blocks: events are transfered to the new files (in case of calling methods that return new *MDF* objects) but no new events can be created
+    * full handling of event blocks: events are transferred to the new files (in case of calling methods that return new *MDF* objects) but no new events can be created
-    * channels with default X axis: the defaukt X axis is ignored and the channel group's master channel is used
+    * channels with default X axis: the default X axis is ignored and the channel group's master channel is used

 Dependencies
 ============
 asammdf uses the following libraries

 * numpy : the heart that makes all tick
 * numexpr : for algebraic and rational channel conversions
 * matplotlib : for Signal plotting